jcristine/aws-serverless-sar-pinpoint-weather-bot/README.md

 Important: this application uses Amazon Pinpoint's SMS long codes.
 There are costs associated with reserving a phone number and sending text messages.
 Please see the current [Amazon Pinpoint pricing](https://aws.amazon.com/pinpoint/pricing/) for details.

+**See the full walkthrough for this application at https://aws.amazon.com/blogs/compute/building-a-serverless-weather-bot-with-two-way-sms-aws-sam-and-aws-lambda.**

 ```bash
 .
 ├── README.MD                   <-- This instructions file